tink-crypto/tink-py/examples/gcs/README.md

 *   `--gcp_credential_path`: Name of the file with the Google Cloud Platform (GCP) credentials (in JSON format) that can access the Cloud KMS key and the GCS input/output blobs.
-*   `--gcp_project_id`: The ID of the GCP project hosting the GCS blobs that you want to encrypt or decrypt.
 *   `--local_path`:
     *   When `--mode encrypt`, read the plaintext from this local file.
     *   When `--mode decrypt`, write the decryption result to this local file.